-Where do you deliver for free?
-When are free deliveries?
+Do you do local home deliveries?
 Can I pick up an order at your place if My address is not on your regular delivery route?

-We offer free local deliveries on our scheduled delivery days only.
+We offer free local deliveries for orders over $30 on our scheduled delivery days only.
 We deliver to Sault Ste.
-Marie every two weeks, and head east every month during off-season, and every two weeks during the summer season.
+Marie every two weeks, and head east every month during off-season, and every two weeks during the summer season, depending on orders.
 If you prefer, you can pick up your order at our roasting shack.
 Contact us to place your order and plan your pick up.
 Read on below for a map of the Sault Ste.
-Marie free local delivery boundaries, and our delivery schedule for Sault Ste.
+Marie local delivery boundaries, and our delivery schedule for Sault Ste.
 Marie and areas East of us.

 How should I store my coffee?